Skip to content

 with DillPool(self.cfg._optim_num_cores) as pool:

-fits_type1_subject = pool.map(subject_loop, range(self.data.nsubjects))
+fits_type1_subject = pool.map(subject_loop, range(self.data.n_subjects))

 else:

-fits_type1_subject = [None for _ in range(self.data.nsubjects)]
+fits_type1_subject = [None for _ in range(self.data.n_subjects)]

-for s in range(self.data.nsubjects):
+for s in range(self.data.n_subjects):

 fits_type1_subject[s] = subject_loop(s)